Applying Jefferson’s Letter-Writing Skills To Your Outbox

 Blood had already been spilled in the Revolutionary War, and Jefferson’s Loyalist cousin John Randolph was packing his bags for the motherland.
 Using his letter-writing kung-fu, Jefferson wrote his king-loving cousin what seemed like a friendly personal note but was in truth a shrewd political play to change Britain’s perception of America.

-I dig deeper into that letter to uncover the psychological techniques Jefferson employed two hundred years ago, and I lay them out in a step-by-step manual you can use today in emails, instant messages, and texts.
+I dig deeper into that letter to uncover the psychological techniques Jefferson employed two hundred years ago, and I lay them out in a step-by-step manual you can use today in emails, direct messages, and texts.
 Following Jefferson’s lead, it’s possible to not only get others to do what you want, but like it.

 Step 1: Ask about something they love.